BurchallCooper/CS7641-Project/index.md

 Threat detection may be as simple as a perimeter violation where some unidentified individual crosses a predefined boundary into a controlled area.
 However, it may be much more sophisticated where a weapon is detected in the hand of an individual by the threat detection module.
 Ideally, this module would be sufficiently intelligent to differentiate between friendlies and hostiles carrying weapons.

 The targeting function performs has two purposes.
-First, realization by an individual that he is being actively targeted may sufficient deterrence that no further action is required.
-Second, in systems where threat neutralization exists as a function the targeting also performs aiming for the discharge of rubber bullets.
+Realization by an individual that he is being actively targeted may sufficient deterrence that no further action is required.
+However, in systems where threat neutralization is implemented as a function the targeting laser aims some type of non-lethal weapon for threat neutralization.

-Threat neutralization for this system is envisioned as using rubber bullets.
-The purpose of the targeting system is to not only aim the rubber bullet, but more specifically aim the bullet a the lower body extremeties to disable and not permanently injure.
+Threat neutralization for discussion purposes in this project is envisioned as using rubber bullets.
+The purpose of the targeting system is to not only to aim the rubber bullet, but more specifically aim the bullet a the lower body extremeties to disable and not permanently injure.

 ## Methods